 Our Analysis and Test Results

-A warm and cushy sleeping pad, the Therm-a-Rest Prolite Plus - Women's is the four-season version of the ProLite - Women's, and as a result is a little bulkier, heavier, and slightly more expensive.
+A warm and cushy sleeping pad, the Therm-a-Rest Prolite Plus - Women's is the warmer and cushier version of the ProLite - Women's, and as a result is a little bulkier, heavier, and slightly more expensive.

-The ProLite Plus is the third warmest sleeping pad we tested after the Therm-A-Rest Trail Lite - Women's and the Sea to Summit Comfort Plus and has extra insulation in the torso and foot areas.
-It has an R-value of 4.2 while the men's regular ProLite Plus only has an R-value of 3.8.
+The ProLite Plus is a relatively warm sleeping pad, but no longer near the top of our fleet in terms of R-Value.
+It does have more insulation in the torso and foot areas than the men's version, and has an R-value of 4.2, while the men's regular ProLite Plus only has an R-value of 3.8.
 This model could be a good choice for men who are 5'8 or shorter, or who are willing to sacrifice a bit of length to their sleeping pad for more warmth.
-This sleeping pad would be a great choice for winter expeditions, especially ones that are base camp oriented, or for winter camping in general.
-It is warm enough on its own, but add a foam pad like the Therm-A-Rest Ridge Rest SOLite underneath for extra warmth on especially cold trips.
+This sleeping pad would be a decent choice for winter expeditions, especially ones that are base camp oriented, or for winter camping in general.
+It is warm enough on its own, but you can add a lightweight foam pad underneath for extra warmth on especially cold trips.

 Therm-A-Rest uses a lot of foam in the ProLite Plus model, making this mattress quite cushy.
-While the Plus is a comfortable pad, its shape is not cut quite as wide as the Trail Lite.
+While the Plus is a comfortable pad, its shape is not cut quite as wide as other foam self-inflating pads, which are wider in the hip area than the shoulders.
 The ProLite Plus has a stickier bottom material intended to prevent it from sliding around; this is clever, but it tends to pick up dirt more easily.

 The ProLite Plus has lightened up its materials and has less durable 50 Denier materials that are still abrasion resistant, but less so than the old 70D version.
-We like that its darker red/orange color hides dirt and stains more easily than the lighter colored REI AirRail and Trekker.
+We like that its darker red/orange color hides dirt and stains more easily than the lighter colored products.

-This category is the reason why we have not selected the Therm-A-Rest ProLite Plus as one of our favorites.
-Although it is warm and durable sleeping pad, the ProLite Plus is heavy.
-Weighing in at 22 ounces, we would hesitate to bring this pad with us on longer backpacking trips when we have to carry it.
-Instead, we would reach for the much smaller and lighter Therm-A-Rest NeoAir XLite - Women's and pair it with a standard foam pad to make up for the lower R-Value.
+This category is the reason why we have not selected the ProLite Plus as one of our favorites.
+Although it is a warm and durable sleeping pad, the ProLite Plus is heavy.
+Weighing in at 22.4 ounces, we would hesitate to bring this pad with us on longer backpacking trips when we have to carry it.
+Instead, we would reach for a much smaller and lighter pad and pair it with a standard foam pad to make up for the lower R-Value.
 If you plan on car camping and weight is not an issue, this pad may be of significant interest to you.

-The Therm-a-Rest ProLite Plus is warm and comfortable and would be a decent choice for winter expeditions and car camping trips, especially for cold sleepers or for men who are willing to sacrifice a bit of length.
-That being said, for these uses, you may be better off going with the much cheaper Therm-A-Rest Trail Lite.
-It is durable, so if you're looking for a mattress you can be a bit rough with, it would be a good solution.
-Otherwise, if you're going to carry it around on your back frequently, we recommend the much lighter Therm-A-Rest NeoAir.
+The Therm-a-Rest ProLite Plus is warm and comfortable and would be a decent choice for colder weather expeditions and car camping trips, especially for cold sleepers or for men who are willing to sacrifice a bit of length.
+That being said, for these uses, you may be better off going with the much cheaper pad.
+The ProLite Plus is durable, so if you're looking for a pad you can be a bit rough with, it would be a good solution.
+Otherwise, if you're going to carry it around on your back frequently, we recommend a much lighter Award Winner.